pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/Listeners 👂/👂🤲 Listener helper.md

 1. **Is the cluster endpoint a single point of failure?**

     No.
-    * The NLWeb cluster endpoint is a latency-based routing visible at a well-known DNS name (`listeners.nlweb.org`).
+    * The NLWeb cluster endpoint is a latency-based routing visible at a well-known DNS name (`listeners.nlweb.dom`).
     * While this endpoint is managed by the NLWeb foundation under the supervision of a consortium of multiple cloud providers, domains should nonetheless fall back to using a specific [Listener 👂 node](<👂🤲 Listener helper.md>) in case the cluster is unavailable.

     ---